-The DS-MT satellites were a series of Soviet technolgy demonstration satellites launched as part of the Dnepropetrovsk Sputnik program.
+The DS-MT satellites were a series of Soviet technology demonstration satellites launched as part of the Dnepropetrovsk Sputnik program.

 These battery powered satellites were to demonstrate an electric gyrodyne orientation system developed by VNIIEM.
 It also carried a scientific research package as a secondary payload, which was used to study cosmic rays and the luminosity of space.